dbos-inc/dbos-docs/docs/cloud-tutorials/byod-management.md

 :::tip
 DBOS Cloud is currently hosted in AWS us-east-1.
-For maximum performance, we recommend bringing a database instance hosted there.
+For maximum performance, we recommend linking a database instance hosted there.
 :::